BioinfoMachineLearning/PoseBench/docs/source/configs/analysis.rst

     :caption: :file:`analysis/complex_alignment.yaml`

-Inference analysis (PoseBusters and Astex)
+Inference analysis (PoseBusters, Astex, and DockGen)
 --------------------------

-This config file is used to determine how to score a predicted protein-ligand complex from the PoseBusters Benchmark or Astex Diverse datasets.
+This config file is used to determine how to score a predicted protein-ligand complex from the PoseBusters Benchmark, Astex Diverse, or DockGen datasets.

 .. literalinclude:: ../../../configs/analysis/inference_analysis.yaml
     :language: yaml